Scarr–Rowe effect: The Scarr–Rowe effect in adulthood

 The original theory hypothesizes that higher SES will be associated with greater heritability of IQ, very few studies have addressed this interaction within adult populations.
 Evidence from Gottschling's 2019 study suggests that the influence of the SES of a family as a moderator for IQ heritability changes as people get older – with results showing the effect being less significant in adolescence and not shown present in adulthood.
-Conversely, a 2015 meta-analysis of 14 studies found no evidence that the Scarr–Rowe effect diminishes with age.
+A 2015 meta-analysis of 14 studies found similar evidence that the Scarr–Rowe effect diminishes with age.

 Limitations and contradictory findings

 The same 2015 meta-analysis found evidence of the Scarr–Rowe effect only in the United States, but no evidence of such an effect in Australia or Western Europe.
 Turkheimer et al. (2015) similarly note that the effect has been replicated more in the United States than in other countries, and that even in the United States some studies have failed to replicate it.
 Based on their analysis of the Louisville Twin Study, they reported weak evidence for the hypothesis that was not statistically significant.
 A 2016 study in Australia found no evidence for the Scarr–Rowe effect.

 In 2017, a twin study with a sample of 24,620 twins and 274,786 siblings born and raised in the economically diverse US state of Florida also found no evidence of the Scarr–Rowe effect.